ibm-cloud-docs/key-protect/provision-ded-instance.md

 1. **Generating administrator credentials**: Create RSA signature authentication keys that identify you as an administrator.
 For more information, see [Generating admin credentials](#getting-started-generate-admin).
 2. **Claiming your crypto units**: Use your credentials to claim ownership of the crypto units
 3. **Creating and loading the master key**: Generate and load the master key that encrypts all other keys in your instance
-4. **Setting a signature and revocation threshold (optional)**: Configure the number of admin signatures required to authorize operations.
-For more information, see [Setting a signature and revocation threshold](#getting-started-set-threshold).

 You must complete initialization using the CLI before you can use the console, API, or Terraform to manage keys.
 {: important}